aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Indicates whether only plot visible cells.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use PlotVisibleCellsOnly property.
 This method will be removed 12 months later since December 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean